ichim/LeafletForBlazor-NuGet/Working with files/README.md

 # Working with files

-> All formats used in the code examples are based on the format
+> All formats used in the code examples are based on the format RFC 7946.
+>